fanux/lhttp/README.md

 message include save the record

 ###Multipart data
-forexample a file upload message, the multipart header record the offset of each data part, each part can has it own headers
+for example a file upload message, the multipart header record the offset of each data part, each part can has it own headers
 ```go
 LHTTP/1.0 upload\r\n